zachvalenta/jvns.ca/source/_posts/2015-12-30-do-the-math-on-your-stock-options.markdown

 I wish I’d known what questions to ask and done some of the math  before I started my job, so I knew what I was getting into.
 Ask questions for me! :) You’ll understand more clearly what investment decisions might be ahead of you, and what the financial implications of those decisions might be.

 [^1]: On liquidation preferences: Suppose a VC invests 100M, and is promised a 3x return on investment.
 If the company later sells for 300M (or less), the VC gets all of it and you get nothing.
 That’s it.
 Liquidation preferences are important to know about.
+[^2]: On early exercise: I also know people who have *lost* a lot of money by early exercising, if it's expensive and turns out to be worth nothing.
+The important thing is to understand what you're allowed to do.

 <small> Thanks for Leah Hanson and Dan Luu for editing help! </small>